 Things to do in New Paltz

 There are several things to do in the New Paltz area.
-For events, happenings, and dining, please check The Chronogram (local publication) for options or Yelp for options and reviews — be sure to select the New Paltz area.
+For events, happenings, and dining, please check The Chronogram (local publication) for options or Yelp for options and reviews — be sure to select relevant dates and the New Paltz respectively.

 Deadline: March 31st: We strongly encourage you to sign up as soon as possible due to limited seating.
 Contact ISTI for availability as the course is limited to 12 participants.